Jawbone/JBChartView/README.md

 	- (void)setState:(JBChartViewState)state animated:(BOOL)animated callback:(void (^)())callback;

 #### JBBarChartView

+By default, a bar chart will orient all bars from the bottom up.
+Setting the following invert proprery to YES will cause both the selection view and bars to orient themselves top down.

+	@property (nonatomic, assign, getter=isInverted) BOOL inverted;

 By default, a chart's bars will be black and flat.
 They can be customized by supplying a UIView subclass through the <i>optional</i> protocol: